 With a range of different textures and colours, succulents can brighten up any space and add a point of visual interest.
-They also help to purify the air, improve the humidity of your home and can even help you focus!
+They also help to purify the air and can even help you focus!

 With so many design options and benefits, these succulent bowls also make a fantastic gift idea for friends or family!
 All you’ll need is some basic gardening equipment and a beautiful selection of succulents.